MGonz1228/Flix-With-Friends/README.md

 ---

 Matt Gonzalez:
-* Set up chat functionality
+* Implemented chat and playlist functionality
-* Integrated Facebook user info into chat frontend
+* Integrated OAuth user data into frontend
-* Added simple styling to chat sidebar and messages
+* Redesigned from the ground up
 * Helped with general backend logic